capicua4454/smb-copy-public/README.md

 - Your license file must be in the same folder as `smb-copy` and `smb-onchain`
 - Your license is locked to the server IP and must be run from a whitelisted server
+- You must have either Yellowstone GRPC or ThorStreamer to stream transaction data

 ### 2. Install Node.js